 2018 Sonata Hybrid/Plug-in Hybrid Highlights

-The new Sonata Hybrid and Plug-in Hybrid feature a comprehensive exterior and interior redesign, safety, suspension and new and improved infotainment and connectivity features.
-The 2018 Hybrid and Plug-in will be produced in Asan, Korea, with Hybrid availability in the first quarter of 2018 and Plug-in availability in the second quarter of 2018.
+The new Sonata Hybrid and Plug-in Hybrid feature a comprehensive exterior and interior redesign.
+Also on safety, suspension and new and improved infotainment and connectivity features.
+In addition, the 2018 Hybrid and Plug-in will be produced in Asan, Korea.
+That’s with Hybrid availability in the first quarter of 2018.
+Finally and Plug-in availability in the second quarter of 2018.

 The heart of the 2018 Sonata Hybrid is a 2.0-liter Nu GDI four-cylinder engine coupled with a six-speed automatic transmission that houses a powerful 38 kW electric motor and clutch where the torque converter would normally be found.
 Sonata Hybrid’s Transmission-Mounted Electrical Device (TMED) delivers the same responsive, engaging driving characteristics Sonata owners expect while improving fuel economy through the use of a larger electric motor.

 This innovative transmission uses an electric oil pump, which helps improve efficiency.
-It is possible for Sonata Hybrid to operate solely on electric power at speeds up to 75 mph by decoupling the gasoline engine from the rest of the drivetrain.
+It is possible for Sonata Hybrid to operate solely on electric power at speeds up to 75 mph.
+All by decoupling the gasoline engine from the rest of the drivetrain.

 Sonata Hybrid’s Nu engine produces 154 horsepower and 140 lb. ft. of torque.
-The electric motor produces 38 kW (51 horsepower) and 151 lb. ft. of torque.
-Hybrid system net power is 193 horsepower at 6,000 rpm.
-Sonata Hybrid SE has preliminary internal estimates of 39 mpg in the city, 45 mpg on the highway and 42 mpg combined.
-The Sonata Hybrid’s total range is estimated at more than 650 miles under typical driving conditions.
+The electric motor produces also 38 kW (51 horsepower) and 151 lb. ft. of torque.
+The Hybrid system net power is 193 horsepower at 6,000 rpm.
+Also the Sonata Hybrid SE has preliminary internal estimates of 39 mpg in the city.
+Furthermore, 45 mpg on the highway and 42 mpg combined.
+The Sonata Hybrid’s total range is also estimated at more than 650 miles.
+That’s under typical driving conditions.

-The lithium-ion polymer battery pack capacity is 1.76 kWh and the battery pack fits under the trunk floor, which allows for a flat trunk floor as well as available 60/40 split-folding rear seats.
-Sonata Hybrid offers 13.3 cu. ft. of cargo volume, thanks to the compact battery pack dimensions and efficient design.
-Locating the battery pack beneath the trunk floor helps improve cargo volume and total interior volume with 106.1 cu. ft., the most in its segment.
+The lithium-ion polymer battery pack capacity is 1.76 kWh.
+Furthermore and the battery pack fits under the trunk floor.
+All which allows for a flat trunk floor as well as available 60/40 split-folding rear seats.
+The Sonata Hybrid offers 13.3 cu. ft. of cargo volume.
+For that’s thanks to the compact battery pack dimensions and efficient design.
+Locating the battery pack beneath the trunk floor.
+For it helps improve cargo volume and total interior volume with 106.1 cu. ft.
+Also, the most in its segment.

 PLUG-IN HYBRID POWERTRAIN

-Although the Sonata Plug-in Hybrid is very technologically advanced, it drives similarly to the regular Sonata Hybrid, but with the additional benefit of extended all-electric range.
-A 9.8 kWh lithium-ion polymer battery pack, more than five times larger than the Sonata Hybrid’s battery, gives the Sonata Plug-in Hybrid an EPA-estimated all-electric range of up to 27 miles, and it can recharge in less than three hours with a level-two charger.
-It offers the best of both worlds by providing the power delivery of a hybrid gasoline engine, perfect for long trips, with the additional benefit of environmentally-friendly all-electric range for commuting.
-As a result, many consumers will be able to complete their daily commute without using a single drop of fuel, and total estimated range is an impressive 590 miles.
+Although the Sonata Plug-in Hybrid is very technologically advanced.
+For it drives similarly to the regular Sonata Hybrid That’s with the additional benefit of extended all-electric range.
+A 9.8 kWh lithium-ion polymer battery pack, more than five times larger than the Sonata Hybrid’s battery.
+For it gives the Sonata Plug-in Hybrid an EPA-estimated all-electric range of up to 27 miles.
+So it can recharge in less than three hours with a level-two charger.
+It also offers the best of both worlds by providing the power delivery of a hybrid gasoline engine.
+So that’s perfect for long trips.
+All with the additional benefit of environmentally-friendly all-electric range for commuting.
+As a result, many consumers will be able to complete their daily commute without using a single drop of fuel.
+Finally and total estimated range is an impressive 590 miles.